The Complexities of Cholesterol

 To answer his critics, Keys responded with the Seven Countries study, published in 1958, which followed a group of men in seven countries (again hand-picked by Keys) over a number of years to trace the links between cholesterol, fat, and heart disease.
 When comparing heart disease rates between these countries (such as rates for Finns versus Japanese), he found that saturated fat intake was indeed the best predictor of heart disease risk.
 This result was widely publicized and Keys’ prescriptions for a low-fat diet were incorporated into the 1961 dietary guidelines from the influential American Heart Association (AHA).

 Around the same time, results from perhaps the most famous of the population studies—the ongoing Framingham Heart Study—began to appear.
 The initial results supported one of their primary hypotheses: that elevated cholesterol levels contribute to an increased risk of cardiovascular disease.
 However, some practitioners question whether the Framingham study really did “prove” that link.

 For example, in both the 1977 report and 1987 follow-up, the results indicate an association between high cholesterol levels and increased death due to heart disease among just one group—people under age 50—who comprise only five percent of all deaths related to heart disease.
-Not only did high cholesterol levels fail to raise heart disease risk for those over age 50, the 1987 data showed that participants who had reduced their cholesterol levels over the past decade actually had higher rates of death, from both cardiovascular problems and from all causes.
+Not only did high cholesterol levels fail to raise heart disease risk for those over age 50, but the 1987 data also showed that participants who had reduced their cholesterol levels over the past decade actually had higher mortality rates from cardiovascular problems and other causes.